jhavenz/laravel-permission-name-generator/readme.md

 Route::get('permissions', function () {
     OwnedPermission::all();
-    //returns an Laravel Collection of all 'resource' permissions within the 'owned' scope });
+    //returns a Laravel Collection of all 'resource' permissions within the 'owned' scope });
 ```
 ---